Knowledge Base: E-commerce Accounting and VAT Compliance

 Amavat

 VAT, or value-added tax, is a compulsory tax imposed on most goods and services.
 Under the VAT system, the tax is levied at each stage of production and sale, with taxpayers acting as intermediaries in collecting the tax and remitting it to the state budget.
-There are different VAT rates, including basic, reduced and zero rates, which govern the taxation of different types of goods and services.
+There are different VAT rates, including standard, reduced and zero rates, which govern the taxation of different types of goods and services.

 Who must register as a VAT taxpayer?